 96% of our travelers rated this extension "excellent" in 2015

 Northern Ireland beckons with rich history and natural beauty.
 In a truly timeless extension, you’ll lift your eyes before the mighty Giant's Causeway rock formation and bow your head in a rustic churchyard, pausing along the way to stroll the cobbled streets of Londonderry.
-We’ve enhanced this extension for 2017, including new tours of historic Drogheda, mystical Bru Na Boinne, and more.View Extension Itinerary
+On this enhanced 2017 extension, you'll also discover historic Drogheda, the site of the Battle of the Boyne, and more.View Extension Itinerary

 Depart from the U.S. today on your flight to Ireland, arriving on Day 2.
 Please refer to your individual air itinerary for exact departure and arrival times.